|

 fully fund education, deal with the increasing prison population,

+add people to the Medicaid rolls and more.
 But because next year is an election year, there will be incredible

 pressure to keep from raising taxes.
 And that, in turn, may mean

+that state government is slashed even more.
 "I think you're going to hear a lot of crying and wailing,"

+Land said.
+"There is no free lunch out there."
 State Sen. Jim Ritchie, R-Spartanburg, worries it's too early still

 to speculate about what's going to happen next year because the